algotrade-course/Group-04/README.md

     - RSI: `RSI Window`
     - ATR: `ATR Window`
 - For Price Momentum strategy, it has an additional parameter of `RSI Threshold` to decide the exit condition.
-- Each strategy from the Static-ATR algorithm also has an additional parameter of `ATR Multiplier` to set the take profit/cut loss thresholds.
+- Each strategy from the non-dynamic-ATR algorithm also has an additional parameter of `ATR Multiplier` to set the take profit/cut loss thresholds.
 - The details for the range of each parameter, correspondng to each strategy is specified in the table below:

 | Parameter | Price Momentum Range | Mean-Reversion Range |